Our GOVERNMENT

 FAQs

-• The City Limits define the boundary of the incorporated City of Pleasanton, within which the City has zoning control, exercises police powers, and provides public services.
-Modifying City boundaries would require annexation, a process overseen by Local Agency Formation Commission (LAFCO).
+• The City Limits define the boundary of the incorporated City of Pleasanton, within which the City has zoning control, exercises various regulatory powers, and provides a number of public services.
+Modifying the City Limits would involve annexation of land adjacent to the City; annexations generally must be agreed to by both the City and affected property owners, with the formal annexation process overseen by Alameda County Local Agency Formation Commission (LAFCO).

-• The Urban Growth Boundary (UGB), approved by voters in 1996, marks the area suitable for urban development beyond which the City will not extend public facilities and services.
-Modifying the UGB would require a vote of the voters.
+• The City’s Urban Growth Boundary (UGB), approved by voters in 1996, marks the area suitable for urban development beyond which the City will not extend public facilities and services.
+While “minor adjustments” to the UGB may be approved by City Council, a major modification to the UGB would require Pleasanton voter approval.

-• The Sphere of Influence, adopted by the Alameda County Local Agency Formation Commission (LAFCO), represents the probable ultimate physical boundary and service area of Pleasanton, as determined by LAFCO.
+• The Sphere of Influence (SOI), adopted by the Alameda County Local Agency Formation Commission (LAFCO), represents the probable ultimate physical boundary and service area of Pleasanton, as determined by LAFCO.
+Amendment to the SOI requires approval by LAFCO.

 Your input is valuable to guide help to inform the policy options and analysis to be developed for future Council consideration.
 Sign up for email updates here.